MAHE Manipal B.Sc Nursing 2025

 (a) (b)

 We can see from both the cases that both the surface nowhere touches the current.
-In case (a), it is pot like surface such that its base is between the plates and its mouth is having the same surface as we have taken in the earlier case.
+In case (a), it is pot-like surface such that its base is between the plates and its mouth has the same surface as we have taken in the earlier case.
 Similarly the case (b) is a tiffin like structure.
 Now if we apply the Ampere's circuital law again for both the cases, the left side of equation (1) will remain same but the right side will become zero because there is no current passes through the surface.
 But for the same surface and by same law we are getting different value of magnetic field which shows that something is incorrect or some term is missing.
 Now what is that missing term??
 If we take the case (b) again, we can see that electric field will passes through the surface S. The magnitude of this electric field is equals to (Studied in the chapter of Electrostatics)-

 Since the electric field is same over the area and zero outside the plate.
-So the electric flux will be equal to (By Gauss's Law) -
+So the electric flux will be equal

 But if the charge changes with time, the equation can be written as -

 This is the missing term in Ampere’s circuital law.
 Now, if we add the total current carried by conductors through the surface, another term which is εo times the rate of change of electric flux through the same surface, the total has the same value of current 'i' for all surfaces.After doing this B at the point P is non-zero and becomes equal for all the cases, no matter which surface is used for calculating it.
 The current carried by conductors due to flow of charges is called conduction current.
 The current, given by equation (2), is a new term, and is due to changing electric field.
 It is, therefore, called displacement current or Maxwell’s displacement current.
-Maxwell generalised the above consequences as following.
+Maxwell generalized the above consequences as following.

 The source of a magnetic field is not just the conduction electric current due to flowing charges, but also the time rate of change of electric field.
 So we can write that -